mariamgamal70/Basic-Banking-System/README.md

 2. The website will take you through the following flow:
 - **Homepage:** Landing page with a button to view all customers.
-- **View All Customers:** List of all customers with their names and current balances.
-Click on a customer to view their details.
+- **View All Customers and their details:** List of all customers with their names and current balances.
-- **Customer Details:** View a customer's details and choose to transfer money to another customer.
 - **Transfer Money:** Transfer money to another customer by selecting the recipient from the list of customers.
 - **View Transfer History:** View a table of all transfers that have occurred.